chaos-kitchen/chaos-kitchen/README.md

-# Chaos Kitchen (WIP)
+# Chaos Kitchen

-A work-in-progress chaotic co-op cooking mobile game blending Overcooked and Keep Talking and Nobody Explodes, where players must communicate to cook, solve puzzles, and survive the kitchen.
+A 2-player chaotic mobile cooking game blending Overcooked and Keep Talking and Nobody Explodes, where players must work together to solve cooking puzzles, face unexpected events, and survive the kitchen.

 ## Tech stack